 Here's a list of the jobs (which are typically long-running processes) that are tracked on the Jobs tab of a case in Advanced eDiscovery.
 These jobs are triggered by user actions when using and managing cases.

-• Ingestion & Indexing - The items that match the search query are copied to an Azure storage location (in a process called ingestion) and then those items in the Azure storage location are re-indexed.
+• Export - A list of items in the collection is generated. • Ingestion & Indexing - The items in the collection that match the search query are copied to an Azure Storage location (in a process called ingestion) and then those items in the Azure Storage location are reindexed.
 This new index is used when querying and analyzing items in the data set.

 For more information, see Add search results to a review set.